AI Automation/Construction & Trades

 How Syntora Builds a Custom AI Hub for Subcontractor Communication

-Syntora would begin an engagement by auditing your existing communication workflows and understanding your current technology stack.
-The first technical step involves connecting to your core data sources, typically a project management system like Procore, via its API.
-Syntora engineers would write a Python script using the `requests` library to pull active project lists, subcontractor directories, and relevant communication logs.
-This data would be synced to a dedicated Supabase Postgres database, establishing a unified, real-time data model for all communications.
+Syntora would begin a subcontractor communication automation engagement by deeply auditing your existing workflows, identifying common communication patterns (RFIs, change orders, daily logs), and understanding your current technology stack, including platforms like Procore, QuickBooks, or Google Workspace.
+The initial technical phase would involve securely connecting to your core data sources, typically your project management system via its API.
+Syntora engineers would use Python with the `requests` library to pull active project lists, subcontractor directories, and any relevant communication history, syncing this data to a dedicated Supabase Postgres database.
+This establishes a unified, real-time data model foundational for all automated communications.

-The entire system would be deployed on AWS Lambda, ensuring a serverless, scalable, and cost-effective operation.
-Outbound emails would be sent securely and reliably via Amazon SES for high deliverability.
-Inbound replies would be processed by a separate Lambda function triggered by a webhook from your email provider, directing them to the Claude API.
-All parsed data would be written back to Supabase and could trigger real-time notifications in platforms like Microsoft Teams or update task statuses directly within your existing project management software.
-This integration provides a comprehensive audit trail and proactive visibility.
+The entire system would be deployed on AWS Lambda, providing a serverless, scalable, and cost-effective operation.
+Outbound communications, including automatically generated HTML quotes showing zone-by-zone scope and material quantities (a feature adapted from our estimating experience), would be sent securely via Amazon SES for high deliverability and tracking.
+Inbound replies would be processed by a separate Lambda function triggered by webhooks from your email provider, directing them to the AI parsing engine.
+All parsed data would be written back to Supabase and could trigger real-time notifications in platforms like Microsoft Teams or Slack, or update task statuses directly within your existing project management software.
+This integration creates a comprehensive audit trail and proactive visibility.

-Syntora's engagement would typically span 6-10 weeks, depending on integration complexity.
-The client would be responsible for providing API keys, access credentials, and subject matter expertise regarding their specific communication protocols.
+Syntora's engagement would typically span 6-10 weeks, depending on integration complexity and workflow nuances.
+The client would provide API keys, necessary credentials, and subject matter expertise regarding their specific communication protocols and compliance requirements.
 Deliverables would include the deployed, custom-built system, full source code ownership, comprehensive technical documentation, and training for relevant personnel.
-The delivered system would provide a central hub that logs every touchpoint automatically, allowing project managers to monitor subcontractor responsiveness and automatically send follow-up reminders before flagging non-responsive parties for human intervention.
+The delivered system would provide a central hub that automatically logs every communication touchpoint, allowing project managers to monitor subcontractor responsiveness proactively and automatically send follow-up reminders before flagging non-responsive parties for human intervention, significantly reducing the manual burden of communication tracking and reducing project delays.

 Process MetricManual Coordination (Using PM Software)Automated Coordination (With Syntora)